MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/custom-tiles-in-sharepoint-server-2016.md

 - IT_Sharepoint_Server
 - IT_Sharepoint_Server_Top
 ms.assetid: 8e7535ee-8a38-4878-aaf3-78b669f4aca8
-description: "This article describes Custom Tiles which is one of the new features in the November 2016 Public Update for SharePoint Server 2016 (Feature Pack 1)."
+description: "This article describes Custom Tiles, which is one of the new features in the November 2016 Public Update for SharePoint Server 2016 (Feature Pack 1)."
 ---

-# Custom Tiles in SharePoint Servers 2016 and 2019
+# Custom Tiles in SharePoint Servers 2016, 2019 and Subscription Edition

 [!INCLUDE[appliesto-xxx-2016-2019-SUB-xxx-md](../includes/appliesto-xxx-2016-2019-SUB-xxx-md.md)]